o-hill/oliver/README.md

 ### Goal
 ---

 For my problem, I began thinking I would have the agents learn to cluster themselves by rewarding them based on their proximity to other agents.
-If you keep reading you'll figure out that this didn't work as I wanted, so there is now a single learning agent that attempts to cluster all the circles around a point on the screen (300, 300).
+If you keep reading you'll figure out that this didn't work as I wanted, so there is now a single learning agent that attempts to cluster all the circles around a randomly chosen point on the screen, resetting itself every time the page loads.

 ---